Miami Beach City Commission Extends Curfew, Causeway Closures

 Saturday night, officers had to use pepper balls to disperse the South Beach crowd, making several arrests in the process.

 So far, 1,000 arrests have been made.
 City Manager Raul Aguila said more than half of those arrests are people from out of state.
-He added that many are coming “to engage in lawlessness and an anything goes party attitude.”MORE NEWS: ‘We Have To Get Together’: Vigil Held In Davie To Remember Victims Of Atlanta Shootings
+He added that many are coming “to engage in lawlessness and an anything goes party attitude.”MORE NEWS: Institutions Find Women Could Be Bearing Brunt Of COVID Pandemic Layoffs

 Aguila also noted that the crowds weren’t eating at restaurants or patronizing businesses generating badly needed tourism dollars, but merely congregating by the thousands in the street.